San Francisco restaurants get their edge from Northern California’s agricultural havens and Silicon Valley’s thriving startup scene.

 The city by the Bay’s most inventive restaurants boast deep and meaningful relationships with the area’s farmers, fishermen, and ranchers.
 Case in point: local anchovies star on the menu at a celebrated Fillmore District seafood spot.
 But San Francisco diners also adore immersive experiences, such as a design-forward SoMa venue that serves New American dishes on one-of-a-kind ceramics in an artistic space.

-These six cutting-edge restaurants challenge the status quo.
+These four cutting-edge restaurants challenge the status quo.
 For a taste of the city’s innovative side, book a table at one of them now.

 The Anchovy Bar (Fillmore District)